readandprogress/reading.is-a.dev/_posts/Gaming/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 Going into 2024, I'm sure even more great games will be released, so I hope to continue this in its own series.
 For now, I'll see you in a few weeks!
 Thanks to everyone who made this project possible!
 I wish you all a Merry Christmas and a Happy New Year!

-Now, if you'll excuse me, I'm going to rest since this took quite a lot out of me.
-Later all!
+Now, if you'll excuse me, I'm going to rest since this took quite me some time piece together...

+<button class="tinylytics_kudos"></button>